 We use the simplified method as prescribed by the Securities and Exchange Commission Staff Accounting Bulletin No. 107, Share-Based Payment, to calculate the expected term of stock option grants to employees as we do not have sufficient historical exercise data to provide a reasonable basis upon which to estimate the expected term of stock options granted to employees.
-We utilize a dividend yield of zero based on the fact that we have never paid cash dividends and have no current intention to pay cash dividends.
-The risk-free interest rate used for each grant is based on the U.S. Treasury yield curve in effect at the time of grant for instruments with a similar expected life.

 We recognize compensation expense for stock option awards on a straight-line basis over the applicable service period of the award.
 The service period is generally the vesting period, with the exception of options granted subject to a consulting agreement, whereby the option vesting period and the service period defined pursuant to the terms of the consulting agreement may be different.
 Stock options issued to consultants are revalued quarterly until fully vested, with any change in fair value expensed.
-We did not issue any options or warrants in the six month periods ended June 30, 2014 or 2013, however the following assumptions were used to re-measure stock options issued to consultants at June 30, 2014.
+The following range of assumptions were used to value options granted during third quarter of 2014 and re-measure stock options issued to consultants..

-2 2014
+2014 Third Quarte 2014 Third Quarter

-Weighted-average exercise price of options granted \$ 0.94
+Exercise price of options granted \$ 0.85 - 1.2 8

-Expected volatility 71.40
+Expected volatility 57.86 - 65.2 7

-Risk-free interest rate 1.87%
+Risk-free interest rate 1.78 - 1.9 2%

-Expected life of options (years) 5.2 29 years
+Expected life of options (years) 5.04 - 6.0 year S

-Expected annual dividend per share \$ 0.00
+Expected annual dividend per share \$ 0.0 0